You’re curious about anal play, but concerned about cleanliness.

 If your toy comes out clean, you can rest assured that there’s no residue up there and that you’re ready to engage in mess-free anal play with a partner.

-Alternatively, you can try the Beginner’s Anal Kit, which comes with a butt plug, vibrating anal beads, and more.
+You can try the Beginner’s Anal Kit from Lovehoney, which comes with a butt plug, vibrating anal beads, and more.

 Tools like this can be a fun way to test the waters before full-on anal penetration.